OpungoJacob/API-tasks/README.md

     4. Once all those requirements are met, then the user's application is created and given acces to the "Client_id" and "Client_ secret".

 Implementation 1:
-    Two python scripts were written.
+    Two python scripts were written;
+    1.one that creates the an HTML file from the track names of the playlist songs and displays the word cloud on a browser.